Master of Science (M.S.)

 What Can You Do with a Degree in Nutritional Sciences?

-Upon graduation, you'll qualify to take the credentialing exam to become a registered dietician – but that's not all you can do with this degree.
+Upon graduation, you'll qualify to take the credentialing exam to become a registered dietitian – but that's not all you can do with this degree.
 As a nutritional sciences major, you’ll be prepared for a variety of other health care careers, including health and wellness coach and health educator.

 Graduate Schools or Programs